kentlouisetonino/songbook/README.md

 ## Description

-> - A full-stack application that will allow to save a song description and lyrics.
+> - A full-stack application that will allow the to save a song description and lyrics.
+Uses ReactJS, NextJS, REST APIs, TypeORM, JWT, NestJS, MySQL, TypeScript, NodeJS, and Docker.

 <br />